dotnet/AspNetCore.Docs/aspnet/tutorials/your-first-aspnet-application.rst

 	dnx ef migrations add Initial
 	dnx ef database update

 .. note:: If ``dnu restore`` is not a recognized command, you may have missed a prerequisite step (or part of a prerequisites step) at the beginning of this topic.
-For general EF command help, enter the following in the command window: ``dnx ef -?``.
-For help with the ``add`` command, enter the following in the command window: ``dnx ef migrations add -?``.
-And, for help with the ``update`` command, enter the following in the command window: ``dnx ef database update -?``.
+However, first check if the **Active** version of the .NET Version Manager (dnvm) is checked.
+To do this, enter ``dnvm list`` in the command window.
+If there is no ***** next to any of the versions, set the active version by entering ``dnvm use 1.0.0-rc1-update1 -p``, so that the appropriate version is selected.

 The .NET Version Manager (**dnvm**) is a set of command line utilities that are used to update and configure .NET Runtime.